gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The story spilled out of Maddy and Gumption like paint out of a pair of dropped buckets.
-They'd been walking home---Gumption's home, not Maddy's, but that wasn't important---and they'd gone after some salvage they'd spotted, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone)
+They'd been walking home—Gumption's home, not Maddy's, but that wasn't important—and they'd gone after some salvage they'd spotted, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone)